 , $12.462 billion,

-Overall, money funds brought in an estimated $86.394 billion in net March 2021 inflows, equivalent to 2.4 percent of their combined AUM and accounting for 35.57 percent of overall mutual fund and ETF flows.
+Overall, the 10 biggest money fund families brought in an estimated $86.394 billion in net March 2021 inflows, equivalent to 2.4 percent of their combined AUM and accounting for 35.57 percent of overall mutual fund and ETF flows.
 That's up from $58.536 billion and 1.67 percent of their AUM, but it's down slightly from 12.68 percent of industry AUM in February 2021.
 And it's down from $521.987 billion, 15.1 percent of AUM, and more than double overall industry inflows (thanks to net outflows from non-money market funds) back in March 2020.

-In Q1 2021, money funds brought in an estimated $139.489 billion in net inflows, equivalent to 3.87 percent of their combined AUM and accounting for 25.82 percent of overall industry inflows.
+In Q1 2021, the 10 biggest money fund families brought in an estimated $139.489 billion in net inflows, equivalent to 3.87 percent of their combined AUM and accounting for 25.82 percent of overall industry inflows.